Meteor-Community-Packages/meteor-collection2/README.md

 ### AutoForms

-Another great reason to use Collection2 is so that you can use the autoform package.
+Another great reason to use Collection2 is so that you can use the [autoform](https://github.com/aldeed/meteor-autoform) package.
 AutoForm makes use of Collection2 to help you quickly develop forms that do complex inserts and updates with automatic client and server validation.
-Refer to the AutoForm documentation for more information.
+Refer to the [autoform](https://github.com/aldeed/meteor-autoform) documentation for more information.

 ## What Happens When The Document Is Invalid?